 Many tribal nations put natural symbolism in high regard.
 From feathers to animal teeth and blood, Native American culture tells us about a great connection between the owner of the feather, the bird from where the plumage came from, and our spirit guides.
 Admired, appreciated, and often spotted in Native American adornments, jewelry, and art, even just the feather of this fascinating winged creature harbors enough power to symbolize honor, trust, wisdom, and strength.

-Native Amerian legends say the eagle is a sacred creature that represents power and strength.
-Eagle feathers are also used during powwows to signify the importance of this animal, in addition to being featured on many ceremonial outfits throughout tribal lands.
+Native American legends say the eagle is a sacred creature that represents power and strength.
+The Eagle feather meaning is also used during powwows to signify the importance of this animal, in addition to being featured on many ceremonial outfits throughout tribal lands.

 Native Americans have been using eagle feathers for centuries.
 In fact, it’s believed they were one of the first animals to be domesticated by humans!
 The Native peoples hunted eagles because their feathers held great significance – not just as symbols but for other purposes as well.
 For example, these birds can also serve food when cooked properly.
 When hunting an eagle down (or “taking” one), tribes would traditionally give thanks with prayers and songs followed by a feast or offering ceremony among all tribe members.
 Some tribes would carry the feathers around with them for good luck or use them in their ceremonies.